-Brief: Let’s have a look at some of the beautiful GTK themes that you can use not only in Ubuntu but other Linux distributions that use GNOME.
+Brief: Let’s have a look at some beautiful GNOME themes that you can use not only in Ubuntu but other Linux distributions that use GNOME.

 Best GTK themes for Ubuntu and other Linux distributions

 You probably already know most of the popular options out there.
 Here, I have tried to keep things fresh along with a few mention to the popular (old) options.

 I believe you know how to install and change themes in GNOME, so I am not going to repeat the steps here.

 The themes listed here are in no particular order.

 1. Orchis GTK Theme

 Orchis GTK theme is a stunning theme pack that gives your desktop a clean, unique, and a modern look.

 It is one of the first themes to add GNOME 40 support as well.
 If you are using Firefox as your browser, it even has a theme for it.
 And, yes, it also mentions the link to the wallpaper (appreciate that!) in Pling’s store page if you want it to look just like the screenshot above.

 If you like Ubuntu 20.04 LTS default theme style, this should be exciting for you.